-Graduate Research and Innovations Fund Successful Candidates, Autumn 2017
+Graduate Research and Innovation Fund Successful Candidates, March 2019

 The most recent round of the College of Social Sciences and Law Graduate School’s Graduate Research and Innovation Fund awardees are listed below: